Swimathon

 This event has been running since 2005 and has so far raised over £80,000 for charities.
 Wifth your involvement the Swimathon will become bigger and better than ever.

 The Swimathon is run by The Rotary Club of Twickenham who organise the event, provide the venue and supervise arrangements on the day.
-The purpose of the Rotary Swimathon is to raise money for local Charities and for other Charities supported by Rotary International.

-Seventy percent of the sponsorship money raised by each team will go to that team’s nominated charity.
-The balance will go to charities nominated by The Rotary Club of Twickenham (A list of charities supported each year is displayed on the club’s website).
+The purpose of the event is to raise money for local charities and for other charities supported by Rotary International.
+70% of the sponsorship money raised by a team will go to that team’s nominated charity, while the other 30% will go to charities nominated by the Rotary Club of Twickenham.
+A list of charities supported each year is displayed on the club’s website.

 So why not get together with friends and family and help your group and local community whilst having a lot of fun?